Jroland/StatsdNet/README.md

 Simple client to send UDP stats packets to a Statsd server using the Etsy pattern.

 ### Summary
 This client provides methods for sending statistical data to a Statsd server.
-It has been heavily modified from the C# example provided by the Etsy Statsd project found [here](https://github.com/etsy/statsd/).
+It has been heavily modified from the C# example provided by the Etsy Statsd project found [here (etsy/statsd)](https://github.com/etsy/statsd/).
 Some of the modifications include: automatic server url loading from the app config, standardized key folder structure, required application name for all keys, common defaults for parameters, expanded exception handling and more.

 ### Methods
-Gauge - Records a static value.
-Timing - Records a timed event in milliseconds.
-Increment - Increments a stat by a certain amount.
-Decrement - Decrements a stat by a certain amount.
+#### Gauge
+Records a static value.
+Used for tracking static state data at a given point of time.
+Examples of this could be amount of threads being using at a given moment.
+####Timing
+Records a timed event in milliseconds.
+Obviously, this is useful for tracking the length of time it takes to execute any set of actions.
+Example could be timing calls to an external service or really any time sensitive section of code.
+####Increment / Decrement
+Records the magnitude of an event at any given time.
+Useful for tracking counts of an event occuring at any given time.
+Examples could be incrementing for each exception encountered or user logins.

+####TimeIt
-TimeIt - Provides a nice wrapper for sending Timing information for an action.
+Provides a nice wrapper for sending Timing information for any Action, Function or Task.

 	StatsdPipe.TimeIt(() =>
 		{